 - EZ-Door Trim Set

-Once the paint on the trim dries it’s time to add the door knobs and hinges.
-In our case, we decided to get all new hardware, but you could always add the same hardware back to your door.
-Spray painting your current hinges and knobs could give it a fresh look if you decide not to buy new.
+Once the paint on the trim dries, it’s time to add the doorknobs and hinges.
+In our case, we decided to get all-new hardware, but you could always add the same hardware back to your door.
+Also, spray painting your current hinges and knobs could give them a fresh look if you decide not to buy new ones.

-Ensuring that any new hardware is as close to the old hardware as possible is important.
+Ensuring new hardware is as close to the old hardware as possible is essential.
 Even minor changes can result in your door not closing correctly.
-Out of the four doors we’ve replaced so far, one rubs on the door jamb when closing a bit.
+Out of the four doors we’ve replaced, one rubs on the door jamb when closing a bit.
 I believe it’s because the hinges on that door were slightly different than the other doors.

 Applying your hardware is relatively straightforward.
-Screw on the hinges and make sure any new door knobs fit into the old slots.
-Put them on the same way you took them off.
+Screw on the hinges and ensure any new doorknobs fit into the old slots.
+Then, put them on the same way you took them off.
 Once the hardware is on and you rehang the door, it’s time to enjoy your beautiful new door!

 Tools and Materials Needed: